 Search for Available Dosage Forms

-).
-Clindamycin is approved by the FDA for use in dogs and cats with the following label indications: wounds, abscesses, and osteomyelitis (Staph aureus
+Clindamycin is a broad-spectrum lincosamide antibiotic.
+It is efficacious against gram-positive aerobic bacteria (including most Staphylococcus and Streptococci spp), anaerobic bacteria, and some protozoal infections (including Toxoplasma).
+Clindamycin is approved by the FDA for use in dogs and cats with the following label indications: wounds, abscesses, and osteomyelitis (Staph aureus).

 Clindamycin may be either bacteriostatic, or bactericidal depending on drug concentration at the site of infection.
 It is well distributed and penetrates bone, joints, pleura, peritoneal fluid, the heart, and abscesses.
 Clindamycin crosses the blood brain barrier and is present in the CNS at about 40% serum levels if there is concurrent meningeal inflammation.
 Clindamycin is well absorbed orally and is partially metabolized in the liver.
 It is excreted in urine, feces, and bile.